 Enrolled programs and residential camps may also qualify as eligible for reimbursement under the SFSP, based on participant enrollment.
 Please see the USDA SFSP Administrative Guidance handbook for additional details on site eligibility and available SFSP site types.

 During the summer months, individuals are able to search for open sites on the SFSP Site Mapper, offered through Project Bread's Child Nutrition Outreach Program (CNOP).

-Children 18 and under and people over 18, who are determined by a State educational agency to be mentally or physically handicapped and who participate in a school program for the mentally or physically handicapped, may receive meals through the Summer Food Service Program.
+The SFSP is designed to serve children and teens up through age 18.
+Individuals over 18, who are determined by a State educational agency to be mentally or physically handicapped and who participate in a school program for the mentally or physically handicapped, may receive meals through the Summer Food Service Program.

 At most sites, participants receive either one or two meals a day.
 Residential camps and sites that primarily serve children from migrant households may be approved to serve up to three meals per day.

 Federal reimbursement is provided based on whether the program prepares meals or purchases meals, as well as in a rural area.
 Rates are available at Summer Food Service Program (SFSP) website